maxnatchanon/Kontroller/README.md

 This game support both with- and without- numpad keyboard.
 *Hey, but what if I want to play this on notebook?*
 No worry!
 Just [hold your notebook in a controller style](https://i.imgur.com/UgdrKvz.png)!!

-You also can play this in normal keyboard position, but trust me, this way more funier!

 Once you enter the game, you will control a spaceship. (yes, that cute little triangle)
 Your job is to shoot those green aliens and do not let them reach the bottom of the screen.
 Simple, right?